-UMR does not have a contract with Premier Security, however Premier Security provides security services for all tenants within the Shops at University Square building.
+UMR does not have a contract with Best Crowd Management, however Best Crowd Management provides security services for all tenants within the Galleria at University Square building.

-Premier Security staff work closely with local law enforcement and with the state police through the local police.
-Premier Security staff have the authority to apprehend and arrest individuals involved in illegal acts on campus.
+Best Crowd Management staff work closely with local law enforcement and with the state police through the local police.